02 AI Model Evaluation · Design Systems

 A fragmented creative reality.

-Amazon's device portfolio — Echo, Fire, Ring, Alexa — represents one of the most sophisticated consumer technology ecosystems ever built.
+Amazon’s device portfolio — Echo, Fire, Ring, Alexa — is one of the most sophisticated consumer technology ecosystems ever built.
 But behind the scenes, each product line was managed by separate teams and supported by different agencies.
-Every group had its own visual logic, its own tone, its own interpretation of the brand.
+Every group had its own visual logic, tone, and interpretation of the brand.
+The result: a brand that looked and felt different depending on where you encountered it — on a shelf at Target, in a paid social ad, at a trade show, on the homepage.

 “The goal was never to make these products feel like they work together.
 The goal was to make them feel like they were never apart.”